 Being original is not a totally positive value in Asian culture, not fully appreciated.
 This is because it could lead into new ways, different from the ones their fathers have always been following, putting in discussion their actual order and hierarchy, which is why they fear it.
 Chinese people distrust towards originality and autonomy of thought.
 This aspect has roots in their Confucian philosophy, which still has a strong role in their local traditions.

-The problem of the almost total lack of protection of “know how” was and still is another big concern of any company that starts a new business in China.
+The problem of the almost total lack of protection of “know how” was and still is, as explained by Jeff Lerner, another big concern of any company that starts a new business in China.
 Patents, Copyright, Trade Marks, are still not fully protected by Chinese law.

 What are the keys factors for a successful and prolific business relationship with Chinese people?